iservicesmx/eduintelligent-LCMS/INSTALL.Ubuntu-10.04.rst

     #Restart system if appropiate

-    $ sudo aptitude install build-essential git-core subversion zlib1g-dev
+    $ sudo aptitude install build-essential git-core subversion zlib1g-dev libpq-dev postgresql

 Let's describe each package:
-    * build-essential: Meta-package which will trigger the installation of compilers, utilities, and development libraries.
+    *) build-essential: Meta-package which will trigger the installation of compilers, utilities, and development libraries.
 All those (such as GCC), will be used to compile Python 2.4, python libraries, bindings and some parts of Plone and Zope.
-    * git-core: We use git as the SCM for eduintelligent
+    *) git-core: We use git as the SCM for eduintelligent *) subversion: We might need to get some python code trough svn *) zlib1g-dev: zlib development libraries.
-    * subversion: We might need to get some python code trough svn
+    *) libpq-dev: Development libraries for PostgreSQL clients.
+It will be used by psycopg2.
-    * zlib1g-dev: zlib development libraries.
+    *) postgresql: The postgresql server

 Install Python 2.4
 ~~~~~~~~~~~~~~~~~~~~

 Ubuntu 10.04 Ships Python 2.6 by default.
 Unfortunately, eduintelligent LCMS needs
 Plone 3.
-As we improve the code base, wi will move to Plone 4, wich can work with
+As we improve the code base, we will move to Plone 4, wich can work with
 more recent versions of Python like 2.6.

 Installing Python 2.4 is a very straightforward process.
 First, we need to download